 GOLD EAGLE SCOUT:The Knights of Dumanis and later the National Eagle Scout Association lobbied the BSA for a special Distinguished Eagle Scout Award (DESA) to be presented to outstanding Eagle Scouts whom have held the Award for 25 years or more.
 The BSA's National Executive Board approved the award in 1972 and local Councils started recognizing Distinguished Eagle Scouts that year.

-The difference between the Distinguished Eagle Scout Award and the Eagle Scout Award is that no merit badges or other work is to be completed for the DESA.
-An Eagle Scout must be outstanding in his chosen career field, and must be nominated by another Scouter (Eagle Scout or not) for the Award.
-He does NOT have to be a registered Scouter, and the Award is presented to the Distinguished Eagle Scout during a program or event within his career field (unless he is a professional Scouter, in which the presentation must be made in front of other professional Scouters).
+The difference between the Outstanding and Distinguished Eagle Scout Awards and the Eagle Scout Award is that no merit badges or other work is to be completed for either award.
+An Eagle Scout must be outstanding in his or her chosen career field, and must be nominated by another Scouter (Eagle Scout or not) for the Award.
+He or she does NOT have to be a registered Scouterd and presentation and award of the Distinguished Eagle Scout Award should be made during a program or event within his career field (unless he is a professional Scouter, in which the presentation should be made in front of other professional Scouters).

-There's a physical difference as well...the DESA is a GOLD PLATED EAGLE suspended from a red, white and blue ribbon which is worn AROUND THE NECK of the Eagle; the Eagle Scout Award is a SILVER (or silver plated) Eagle suspended from a red, white and blue ribbon which is worn above the left pocket of the field uniform.
-The award is presented with a special presentation case, a certificate and in many cases a metal tablet with a raised version of the national certificate.
+There's a physical difference as well...the NOESA is a SILVER PLATED DISC with a flying Eagle and lettering denoting the Award which is worn AROUND THE NECK amd is suspended from a blue ribbon embrordered with the words "Oustanding Eagle Scout Award"on both sides; the DESA is a GOLD PLATED EAGLE suspended from a red, white and blue ribbon which is worn AROUND THE NECK of the Eagle; while the Eagle Scout Award is a SILVER (or silver plated) Eagle suspended from a red, white and blue ribbon which is worn above the left pocket of the field uniform.
+Each award is presented with a special presentation case and a certificate.
+DESA receipients may in many cases request and receive a metal and wooden tablet with a raised version of the national certificate.

 Scouts and Venturers can earn as many Palms as possible before the first of the following occurs: he exhausts the merit badge listing; he turns 18; or he tires of working on additional palms.